Page updated June 2025.

 The following pages summarise the statutory requirements as well as the codes of recommendations for housing pigs that specifically relate to farrowing and lactation systems.
+We provide the EU legislation as a baseline compared to other countries that have enacted or announced regulations prohibiting use of the farrowing crate or restrictions on installation of any new crates.

 It is expected that producers are aware of all regulations relating to general conditions for keeping pigs (i.e. providing sufficient feed and ad libitum water).